santiago1234/mxb-genomes/demographic/data/211128-compute-mL/README.md

 these mutation rates to infer the demographic model with intronic and intergenic SNPs.

-In these notes, I will show the procedure to get *m**L* for the intronic genome.
+In these notes, I will show the procedure to get *m**L* for the intergenic genome.

 ## Step 1: Get intronic sequences